 “The practice of infant Baptism is an immemorial tradition of the [Roman Catholic] Church.
 There is explicit testimony to this practice from the second century on, and it is quite possible that, from the beginning of the apostolic preaching, when whole ‘households’ received baptism, infants may also have been baptized.”
 (Para.
 1252)

 In contrast to the statements of Rome, the words of the Risen Christ in giving the Gospel are crystal clear.
-“He that believeth and is baptized shall be saved: but he that believeth not shall be damned.”12 Faith is the key of saving grace, and unbelief is the chief damning sin.
+“He that believeth and is baptized shall be saved: but he that believeth not shall be damned.”12 Faith is the key to saving grace, and unbelief is the chief damning sin.
 Faith is what is absolutely necessary for salvation, baptism is an ordinance that follows faith and testifies simply to it.
 Proof of this is found in the fact of the omission in the second half of the verse: it is not “he that is not baptized shall be damned,” but rather “he that believeth not.”
 Faith is so indispensable that though one be baptized yet believes not, he shall be damned.
 The sinner is condemned because of his sin nature and his personal sin.
 God’s divine justice is upon him, nothing can propitiate God’s justice but saving faith in Christ.
 This faith by God grace brings instantly God’s act of justification.
 The sacramental power promises of Rome only deceive people and mock the justice and grace of the Lord God.
 According to the Bible, faith comes by hearing and hearing by the Word of God.13 The household of the jail keeper had the Word of the Lord spoken to them first, in order that they might believe and be baptized, “And they [Paul and Silas] spake unto him the word of the Lord, and to all that were in his house.”14 Clearly, the official teaching of Rome on baptism is a spurious counterfeit of true saving faith.

 The Roman Catholic teaching on “Confirmation” is given in the Catechism of the Catholic Church.
 Rome officially declares, “Confirmation perfects Baptismal grace; it is the sacrament which gives the Holy Spirit in order to root us more deeply in the divine filiation, incorporate us more firmly into Christ, strengthen our bond with the [Roman Catholic] Church.”
 (Para.
 1316) “…For ‘by the sacrament of Confirmation, [the baptized]15 are more perfectly bound to the Church.”
 (Para.
 1285)